cosmos/cosmos/WHITEPAPER.md

 with the name.
 This makes it possible to have an efficient and secure light-client verification of _the current value of_ a name.

-On Gnuclear, we can take this concept and extend it further.
-Each name-registration zone in Gnuclear can have an associated top-level-domain (TLD) name such as ".com" or ".org", and each name-registration zone can have its own governance and registration rules.
+On Atom, we can take this concept and extend it further.
+Each name-registration zone in Atom can have an associated top-level-domain (TLD) name such as ".com" or ".org", and each name-registration zone can have its own governance and registration rules.